Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 3. Speleotherapy.

-4. The use of drugs (bronchodilators, systemic corticosteroids).
-Fenoterol-Nativ, Berotek, Eufillin, Foradil, Formoterol-Nativ, Teopek, Atrovent, Ventolin and Salbutamol-Teva are used to eliminate tissue hypoxia.
-With emphysema, Budesonide Easyhaler or Prednisolone Nycomed is prescribed for life.
-Diuretics may be used in heart failure.
-In the case of cough with sputum, mucolytics are indicated.
+4. Use of medications (bronchodilators, systemic corticosteroids).
+To eliminate tissue hypoxia, Fenoterol-Nativ, Berotek, Eufillin, Foradil, Formoterol-Nativ, Teopek, Atrovent, Ventolin and Salbutamol-Teva are used.
+For emphysema, Budesonide Easyhaler or Prednisolone Nycomed are prescribed for life.
+For heart failure, diuretics can be used.
+In case of cough with sputum, mucolytics are indicated.
 Additionally, antioxidants and elastase inhibitors may be prescribed.

 5. Inhalations.

 6. Dieting.
 With emphysema and signs of exhaustion, the daily calorie content of food increases.
-You should limit the consumption of sweets, pastries and fatty meats.
+You should limit your consumption of sweets, baked goods and fatty meats.

 7. Electrical stimulation of the respiratory muscles.